 The preparation of financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.
 Management considers many factors in selecting appropriate financial accounting policies and in developing the estimates and assumptions that are used in the preparation of the financial statements.
 Management must apply significant judgment in this process.
 Management's estimation process often may yield a range of potentially reasonable estimates and management must select an amount that falls within that range of reasonable estimates.
-Estimates are used in the following areas, among others: stock-based compensation expense, including estimating the fair value of the Company's common stock (the Common Stock); revenue recognition; the valuation of liability-classified warrants; accrued expenses; and income taxes.
+Estimates are used in the following areas, among others: stock-based compensation expense, including estimating the fair value of the Company's common stock prior to the IPO; revenue recognition; the valuation of liability-classified warrants prior to the IPO; accrued expenses; and income taxes.